-The high risks associated with coworking operators moving towards management agreements means that landlords are taking the plunge with setting up their own coworking spaces instead.
-Of course we still don’t quite know how the pandemic is going to affect this shift, but it will be interesting to see.
+The high risks associated with coworking operators moving toward management agreements mean that landlords are taking the plunge with setting up their own coworking spaces instead.
+Of course, we still don’t quite know how the pandemic is going to affect this shift, but it will be interesting to see.

 Leading The Coworking Trend